-- 4.3 In order to facilitate the assessment of capacity-building implications by the Committee, its Vice-Chair should, in consultation with the Chair and assisted by the Secretariat, undertake a preliminary assessment of capacity-building implications, using the checklist for assessing the need for capacity-building, contained in appendix 2. - 4.4 The outcome of the preliminary assessment should be submitted to the Committee concerned for consideration.
-This should contain the Vice-Chair's appraisal of whether there are or will be capacity-building implications or a need for technical assistance, a list of possible implications and his/her recommendations on the way forward.
+- 4.3 In order to facilitate the assessment of capacity-building implications by the Committee, its Vice-Chair should, in consultation with the Chair and assisted by the Secretariat, undertake a preliminary assessment of capacity-building implications, utilizing the checklist for the assessment of the need for capacity-building contained in appendix 2. - 4.4 The outcome of the preliminary assessment should be submitted to the Committee concerned for consideration.
+This should contain the Vice-Chair's appraisal of: - .1 whether there are or will be capacity-building implications or need for technical assistance: - .2 list of possible implications; and - .3 recommendations on the way forward.